redpanda-data/connect/website/docs/guides/streams_mode/streams_api.md

 title: Streams API
 ---

-When Benthos is run in `--streams` mode it will open up an HTTP REST API for creating and managing independent streams of data instead of creating a single stream.
+When Benthos is run in `streams` mode it will open up an HTTP REST API for creating and managing independent streams of data instead of creating a single stream.